Back To Search Results

 "61-6-27.
 ISSUANCE AND DISPLAY OF RENEWAL

-CERTIFICATE.--The board shall issue to each licensed physician, upon application in accordance with the provisions of the Medical Practice Act and upon payment of the appropriate fees and upon documentation of continuing education requirements, a certificate of triennial renewal, under the seal of the board, for the ensuing three years.
-The certificate of renewal shall contain the licensed physician's name, business address, license date and number and other information as the board deems advisable.
-The certificate of triennial renewal shall, at all times, be displayed conspicuously in the principal office or practice location of the licensed physician to whom it has been issued."
+CERTIFICATE.--The board shall issue to each licensed physician, upon application per the provisions of the Medical Practice Act and payment of the appropriate fees and documentation of continuing education requirements, a certificate of triennial renewal under the board's seal for the ensuing 3 years.
+The certificate of renewal shall contain the licensed physician's name, business address, license date and number, and other information as the board deems advisable.
+At all times, the certificate of triennial renewal shall be displayed conspicuously in the principal office or practice location of the licensed physician to whom it has been issued."

 Section 24.
 Section 61-6-28 NMSA 1978 (being Laws 1945, Chapter 74, Section 3, as amended) is amended to read: